-On Facebook it’s rare that people want to connect with me; well, it’s the most rare out of the main social media platforms.
-In that case the criteria begins with who we’re both connected with; I like to try to have some idea of how people might have found me.
-I also check profiles, and lately I’ve noticed that more of the profiles reaching out are just sales sites; ugh!
-My ratio for accepting people there is 50-50, but since Facebook set it up where people can follow you even if you’re not connected to them it’s harder to keep people away from your stream unless you’re really paying attention.
+On Facebook it’s rare that people want to connect with me; well, it’s the most rare out of the main social media platforms I’m on.
+In that case the criteria begins with who we’re both connected with; I like to try to have some idea of how people might have found me (I’m unsearchable on both LinkedIn and Facebook; I can only be found if they’ve seen my link on someone else’s post or someone else’s comment on something I’ve shared).

 Instagram is the only other social media site I’m on; I love looking at pictures.
 I’ve rarely connected with someone I don’t know, but it’s been known to happen.
 It’s a weird site, and if you’re not paying attention you can get dragged into something.
 One day there might be someone who’s liked 9 or 10 of my pictures and has started following me; often those are older pictures, and I can’t see me being fascinating enough for someone to look through over 5,000 images of mine to find pictures to like if they don’t already know me (heck, people who know me aren’t doing that lol), then following me.
 I know that trick; it’s a scam to build up followers, and I’m not falling for it.

 I’m also not falling for the pretty women who connect to me without saying anything.
 I have to check out their profile because that’s the only way you can block them; Instagram is sneaky!
 If someone on Instagram has less than 5 pictures, you don’t already know them, and they’re following 500 people… run, and run away fast!